hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The following metrics should be added to the platform:

-1. When a candidate roster is set.
+1. The consensus time when a candidate roster is set.
 2. The number of TSS Messages collected for a candidate roster.
 3. The number of votes collected for a candidate roster.
 4. The time it takes to compute shares from the key material.